HomelessPhD/AR_Puzzles/PZL11/README.md

 (at first few months i have forcefully avoided visiting any forums or groups when i saw the puzzle at first because i thought that ideas of others could freeze my own thinking process - it is when you start to think primarly in the way proposed by some other solver and, got stuck on it, but later trying my own ideas with my own dummy brute forcing method i skipped that rule.
 I am actively posting any ideas came to my mind in that group, hoping someone of us will be able to solve the puzzle sharing some part of revenue and GLORY)

 ## Picture METADATA
-Given *.PNG file (picture) contain some interesting METADATA:
+Given *.PNG file (picture) contains some interesting METADATA:
 1] ```color_type: Grayscale with Alpha``` - The image has extra 8bit channel withing the Grayscale.
 The alpha channel, that code the "transaprecy", mostly zero over all picture but have non-zero values in some points around the Biggest Boat - it could be a hint that stresses us to pay bigger attention to the biggest boat, it could be coincidence showing that boat was copy-pasted from another canvas and so its just a noise in alpha channel, or it could be done in order to save the PNG image from twitter destortion (PNG images without alpha channel usually re-packed by twitter and so could loss some information, i faced that thing by myself and to avoid that staff the user could add some aplha channel data to the picture)

 2] Some less valuable data - better view this in HEX format (discussed a bit lower in this article - PNG chunks data)